babylonlabs-io/babylonlabs.github.io/docs/introduction/babylon-overview.md

 To realize the vision, we build [Babylon](https://github.com/babylonlabs-io/babylon), a suite of Bitcoin security-sharing protocols.
 Currently, it includes two protocols:

-- **Bitcoin timestamping:** This protocol sends succinct and verifiable timestamps of any data (such as PoS blockchains) to Bitcoin; and
+- **Bitcoin timestamping:** This protocol sends succinct and verifiable timestamps of any data (such as PoS blockchains) to Bitcoin;
 - **Bitcoin staking:** This protocol allows bitcoin the asset to provide economic security to any decentralized systems through trustless (and self-custodian) staking.

 The Babylon team is developing the core primitives of the Bitcoin staking protocol and will open source it very soon.